Older Adults_Bars-Geriatric Pain

 Pain Management Information

-The information in this section provides individuals with knowledge in the form of “Fast Facts” (documents which provide a brief overview and details about a specific subject) that review topics such as: An Overview of Nondrug Pain and Symptom Management; specific non-drug pain management techniques; Safety Precautions for Opioid Use; Opioid Side Effects and Bowel Management for Opioid Use.
+The information in this section provides individuals with knowledge in the form of “Fast Facts” (documents that provide a brief overview and details about a specific subject) that review topics such as An Overview of Nondrug Pain and Symptom Management; specific non-drug pain management techniques; Safety Precautions for Opioid Use; Opioid Side Effects and Bowel Management for Opioid Use.

 Low-Risk Pain Treatments, Benefits/Risks, and Tips